mecid/mecid.github.io/_posts/2020-07-08-mastering-grids-in-swiftui.md

 ![grid](/public/grid5.png)

 #### Conclusion
-Grids allow us to create very complex and great layouts by mixing different types of GridItems.
+Grids allow us to create very complex and great layouts by mixing different types of *GridItems*.
+Remember that all the changes in grids are animatable.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!